pagkly/Zed/Investopedia3/Engagement Letters What You Need to Know.md

 Engagement Letters: What You Need to Know
 ## What Is an Engagement Letter?

-An engagement letter is a written agreement that describes the [business relationship](https://www.investopedia.com/articles/financialcareers/08/business-owner-relationships.asp) to be entered into by a client and a company.
+An engagement letter is a written agreement that describes the [[business relationship]](https://www.investopedia.com/articles/financialcareers/08/business-owner-relationships.asp) to be entered into by a client and a company.
 The letter details the scope of the agreement, its terms, and costs.
 The purpose of an engagement letter is to set expectations on both sides of the agreement.

 An engagement letter is a less formal than a contract, but still a legally-binding document that can be used in a court of law.

 ## How an Engagement Letter Works

 A letter of engagement serves the same purpose as a contract between two parties.
-Its format is less formal than a contract and generally avoids [legal jargon](https://www.investopedia.com/articles/stocks/09/abcs-of-private-equity.asp).
+Its format is less formal than a contract and generally avoids [[legal jargon]](https://www.investopedia.com/articles/stocks/09/abcs-of-private-equity.asp).
 The letter is intended to briefly but accurately describe the services to be delivered, the terms and conditions, the deadline or deadlines, and the compensation.
 A letter of engagement is a legal document and binding in a business deal.

 ### Key Takeaways